-If you submit a request for disenrollment from the Optional Supplemental Plan, this will not result in disenrollment from SCAN Affirm partnered with Included LGBTQ+ Health.
+If you submit a request for disenrollment from the Optional Supplemental Plan, this will not result in disenrollment from SCAN Balance.
 If you disenroll from an Optional Supplemental Plan, you may not be able to re-enroll until the next annual enrollment period.
-Non-payment of plan premiums for your Optional Supplemental Plan may result in disenrollment from SCAN Affirm partnered with Included LGBTQ+ Health.
-If this happens, you will be returned to Original Medicare and may not be able to re-enroll until the next annual enrollment period.
+Non-payment of plan premiums for your Optional Supplemental Plan may result in disenrollment from SCAN Balance.
+If this happens, you will be returned to Original Medicare and may not be able to reenroll until the next annual enrollment period.